sivann/runcached/README.md

 ## Examples

 ### Example 1:  Run the date command.
-Produce a new "date" every 5 seconds.
+Each time it executes prints the same date for 5 seconds.
 runcached.py -c 5 date

 ### Example 2: Zabbix userparameter which can be called multiple times , but actually executes only once every 20 seconds.